The Mines at Little Valley

 As you near the location you may notice symbols on trees.

 This is the main cave entrance.
-However there are others.
+There are other entrances.

 George Thompson, a renowned author, said a buffalo skull was discovered in this mine